top of page

 The only exception to this rule is if the therapist genuinely believes there is a real and imminent danger of harm to either yourself or to someone else.

-Your first visit will most likely be a Mental health and Emotional well-being assessment or a personal initial consultation.
-In either case they are both completely FREE and can last up to 1 hour, which will give you the opportunity to explain your current difficulties and for you to ask the therapist questions.
+Your first visit either in-person or online will be an initial consultation which is completely FREE and can last up to 1 hour.
+This will allow you the opportunity to explain your current difficulties and for you to ask the therapist questions.
 The therapist will be aware you may be unsure or nervous but will be understanding at all times.
 You will be listened to and will be asked questions in order to discover more about you and to build a clearer picture about your symptoms and possible causes.

 If you decide you would like to proceed with a course of therapy, an appointment will be made for you.
 During every session of therapy you will be encouraged to speak freely and openly about your worries, doubts or fears.
 Your input, thoughts and views will be essential to gain the maximum benefit from every session you attend.